sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 \end{aligned}
 $$

-In this zkVM program, each \(\text{TxChunkHash}_i\) is calculated internally and used for the public input of the internal ZKP verifications because \(\text{TxRoot}\) should be not series hash but merkle root of all txs to support the tx inclusion proof.
+In this zkVM program, each $$\text{TxChunkHash}_i$$ is calculated internally and used for the public input of the internal ZKP verifications because $$\text{TxRoot}$$ should be not series hash but merkle root of all txs to support the tx inclusion proof.

 ## Another topics